yamaton/vscode-h2o/README.md

 ## Known Limitations

 * BitBake support is experimental and requires another extension that provides the `bitbake` language mode.
-* Windows and Alpine arm64 Extension Hosts are not currently supported by the bundled scanner.
+* Windows packages do not include the scanner, and Alpine arm64 Extension Hosts are not currently supported by it.
 * Completion and hover information depend on either a cached curated specification or, when unknown-command scanning is enabled, successful extraction from the local command's `--help` output.